DSpace/vagrant-dspace/README.md

     </profile>
 ```

-NOTE: any file in config/dotfiles is ignored by Git, so you won't accidentally commit it.
+NOTE: any file in `config/dotfiles` is ignored by Git, so you won't accidentally commit it.
 But, still, putting your GPG passphrase in a plain text file might be viewed by some as foolish.
 If you elect to not add this profile, and you DO want to sign an artifact created by Maven using GPG, you'll need to enter your GPG passphrase quickly and consistently.
 Choose your poison.

-### vim and .vimrc
+### vim and .vimrc - Tips on using/tweaking VIM

-Another optional config/dotfiles folder which is copied (if it exists) by the example local-bootstrap.sh shell provisioner is config/dotfiles/vimrc (/home/vagrant/.vimrc) and config/dotfiles/vim (/home/vagrant/.vim).
-Populating these will allow you to customize Vim to your heart's content.
+Another optional `config/dotfiles` folder which is copied (if it exists) by the example `local-bootstrap.sh` shell provisioner is `config/dotfiles/vimrc` (/home/vagrant/.vimrc) and `config/dotfiles/vim` (/home/vagrant/.vim).
+Populating these will allow you to customize (Vim)[http://www.vim.org/] to your heart's content.

 Vagrant Plugin Recommendations
 -------------------------------